-The elevation and arid climate presents some unique challenges for the production of fine wines at Alcohuaz.
-Luckily the valley is so steep and narrow this far up into the Andes, that the vineyards are close enough to the River Elqui to benefit from groundwater deep underground.
+The elevation and arid climate present some unique challenges for the production of fine wines at Alcohuaz.
+Luckily the valley is so steep and narrow this far up into the Andes that the vineyards are close enough to the River Elqui to benefit from groundwater deep underground.
 The property also has a spring-fed reservoir to keep the vines from suffering too much during the growing season.
 Another problem is the intense UV light at this elevation and latitude.
 Relying on the experiences of generations of Pisco producers, the vines are trained in pergolas locally known as parron elquino, which create a canopy of leaves to protect the fruit from the intense light of day.
-While temperatures during the day are hot, the evenings are quite cold and diurnal shifts of up to 25ºC are not uncommon.
-Obviously under these conditions farming is easily sustainable but Patricio and Alvaro have tended their vineyards organically and biodynamically since they were planted but have no plans to seek certification.
+While daytime temperatures are hot, the evenings are quite cold, and diurnal shifts of up to 25ºC are not uncommon.
+Obviously, farming is easily sustainable under these conditions, but Patricio and Alvaro have tended their vineyards organically and biodynamically but have no plans to seek certification.

 A testament to the forethought and efforts Patricio and Alvaro put into locating and planting their vineyards came about in 2007 when Marcelo Retamal joined the project.
 Reta is the iconic winemaker of De Martino and a proponent of site expression, heritage vines, non-interventionist winemaking, and a pioneer of championing wines made outside of the Central Valley of Chile.
-From the first vintage each variety has been harvested by hand, fermented by indigenous yeasts in stone lagars and crushed by foot.
+From the start, each variety has been harvested by hand, crushed by foot, and fermented by indigenous yeasts in stone lagars.
 The wines are then aged in concrete eggs or Stockinger foudre.
 These steps reveal and preserve the natural acidity and freshness innate to this mountain fruit.
-These are pure, vibrant and exciting wines -exactly the sort we couldn’t pass up the opportunity to represent.
+These are pure, vibrant, and exciting wines -exactly the sort we couldn’t pass up the opportunity to represent.

 Alta Elqui, it’s the new Sierra de Gredos.

-** There are some vineyards within the Elqui Valley at higher elevations but due to frost and the increasing salinity of the soils at higher elevations, wine production is erratic enough that these are not commercial vineyards.
-You really didn’t ask, but we still thought you might like to impress your tasting group with the knowledge.Close
+** There are some vineyards within the Elqui Valley at higher elevations.
+Still, due to frost and the increasing salinity of the soils at higher elevations, wine production is erratic enough that these are not fully commercial vineyards.
+So you really didn’t ask, but we still thought you might like to impress your tasting group with the knowledge.Close